Shauna Cross

-Shauna Cross is an American screenwriter, novelist and former roller derby athlete.
-She skated for the Los Angeles Derby Dolls under the pseudonym "Maggie Mayhem", and subsequently wrote the 2007 novel Derby Girl, a fictionalized version of her experiences in the TXRD Lonestar Rollergirls league.
-In 2009, she wrote a film adaption of the novel, Whip It, which was directed by Drew Barrymore and released in 2009.
+Shauna Cross is an American author, screenwriter, and former roller derby athlete.
+She skated for the Los Angeles Derby Dolls under the pseudonym "Maggie Mayhem" and subsequently wrote the 2007 novel Derby Girl, a fictionalized version of her experiences in the TXRD Lonestar Rollergirls league.
+In 2009, she wrote the screenplay for a film adaption of the novel, entitled Whip It, which was directed by Drew Barrymore and released in 2009.
 She was named one of Variety's 10 Screenwriters to Watch in 2008.

 Early life

 Cross grew up in Austin, Texas with her two brothers and younger sister.

 Writing career

 After graduating from the University of Texas film school in Austin, Cross worked on a few local film productions before deciding to move to Los Angeles in 2001 to try to break into the screenwriting industry.
 She supported herself in Los Angeles by working odd jobs optioning screenplays "here and there".